 In a Volatile Economy, Purchasing Practices Need to Change

-Manufacturers must change procurement systems - Production efficiencies, rising commodity prices and high price volatility demand a new approach to purchasing for manufacturers.
+Businesses must change procurement systems - Production efficiencies, rising commodity prices and high price volatility demand a new approach to purchasing for manufacturers.

 First, the Producer Price Index has increased over 152% since 2003 while the Consumer Price Index has increased less than 140 %.
 The PPI reflects the prices manufacturers pay for their raw materials.
 The CPI reflects the prices consumers pay for the products manufacturers produce.
 This changing price dynamic has squeezed the margins of most manufacturers.